-Few things make smittenkitchen.com more fun for us than the lively comment sections on each post.
-We love to hear from you, love the conversation and are flattered daily that you’d share even a snippet of your cooking life with us.
-That said, the larger these comment sections grow, the more “weeding” we find unfortunately necessary to keep the comment section on-topic and, we hope, as good of a read for you as it is for us.
+Few things make smittenkitchen.com more fun for me than the lively comment sections on each post.
+I love to hear from you, enjoy our conversations and a, flattered daily that you’d share even a snippet of your cooking life with me.
+That said, the larger these comment sections grow, the more “weeding” I find unfortunately necessary to keep the comment section on-topic and, I hope, as good of a read for you as it is for me.
 Thus, rather than leaving anyone perplexed as to where their comment disappeared to, here’s a loose outline of what will fly or flop in smitten kitchen discussions:

 Please come back more often:

 - Join the conversation.
-Share a story that the post reminded you of.
+Share a story.
 Be part of smitten kitchen.
-You may not believe it, but a great comment (or a thousand of them) can really make our day.
+Corny as it sounds, a great comment (or a thousand of them) can really make my day.
 Plus?
-This site without a comment section would be like me talking to myself all day long, and lord knows there’s already too much of that.
+This site without a comment section would be like me talking to myself all day long, and, trust me, there’s already too much of that.

 - Recipe feedback.
 Have you tried it?
 Did the recipe work for you?
-What changes did you make?
+What changes did you make, or would you make next time?
 Have any suggestions for others who want to try the recipe but might need that last push?
-Confession: I jump right to the end of most comment sections when I’m curious about a recipe, because I know that the further down you go, the more likely it is that respondents will have made it, and reported back with their results.
-I never make a recipe without reading available reviews of it first so needless to say, comments such as these are invaluable to me, and I hope others.
+Confession: I jump right to the end of comment sections on other cooking sites when I’m curious about a recipe, because I know that the further down you go, the more likely it is that respondents will have made it, and reported back with their results.
+As I never make a recipe without reading available reviews of it first, comments that help me answer the “should I bother making this?” question are invaluable to me, and I’d hope others.

 - Recipe questions.
 Is an instruction confusing?
 Have you never heard of an ingredient and Google was no help in giving you a lead on it?
 Want to know how it compares to another recipe on the site?
 Should I have a good answer, or heck, even a good-enough one, I respond to these as quickly as possible.

 - Not skimming previous comments.
-Yes, we know that comment sections can get very long, especially when people are especially excited about a new recipe.
-We love this enthusiasm.
-But before you ask a question, we politely request that you check previous comments to see if it has been previously asked and/or answered, either by skimming or doing a word search, usually “Find” under your browser’s Edit menu or Cntrl/Command+F on most keyboards.
-And please, please don’t say things like “I don’t have time to read all these comments, but…” which often happens when a comment section hits a certain number; we know that your time is valuable but it shows a disrespect to the time of other readers.
+Yes, I know that comment sections can get very long, especially when people are especially excited about a new recipe.
+I love this enthusiasm.
+But before you ask a question, can I poliltely request that you check previous comments to see if it has been previously asked and/or answered, either by skimming or doing a word search, usually “Find” under your browser’s Edit menu or Cntrl/Command+F on most keyboards.
+And please, please don’t say things like “I don’t have time to read all these comments, but…” which often happens when a comment section hits a certain size; I know that your time is valuable but it sounds flippant to the value of other people’s time.

 - Off-topic requests or notes.
-We know this should go without saying, but a comment needs to relate, even tangentially, to the post.
-It particularly exasperates us when the comment section is used to ask permission to use a photo, use an excerpt from the post or conduct any sort of business with us.
-You should be sending an email instead, as this is a personal matter.
+A comment needs to relate, even tangentially, to the post.
+Please don’t leave a comment that asks permission to use a photo, or requests that we work together — it’s not really a public conversation, so send an email instead.
 Likewise, did you nominate smittenkitchen.com for an award on your blog or site?
 Why thank you!
-But tell us in an email, not in an off-topic and of little-use-to-other-readers comment.
+But tell me in an email, not in an off-topic and of little-use-to-other-readers comment.

 - Leaving full recipes in the comments.
-Due to space limitations, we cannot allow this, but this doesn’t mean that we don’t want to hear about another version of a recipe we’ve shared.
+Due to space limitations, I cannot allow this, but this doesn’t mean that I don’t want to hear about another version of a recipe I’ve shared.
 Instead, first, tell us what’s different about a recipe you like or prefer (i.e. “my favorite pudding recipe has no eggs, but gelatin instead”) so we know why it is worth checking out.
 Then, tell us where we can find it (i.e. “in the Joy of Cooking, page 218″ or “on my site”).
-The thing is, the internet is full of recipes; what it’s short of is explanations of why one may stand apart from the crowd.
-A comment where you can add this missing insight, commentary and comparison is infinitely more valuable to the conversation than just another recipe.
+The thing is, the internet is full of recipes; what it’s short of is explanations of why one may stand apart from the crowd, or why it deserves your attention.
+A comment that hones in on this — one that adds insight or contrast — is infinitely more valuable to the conversation than cluttering the web with yet another unsubstantiated recipe.

 - Plugging a product or company.
-We steer very clear of product recommendations on this site, intentionally — we are about cooking, not shopping.
-We would never tell you that you need to use This Brand or That Farm to make a smitten kitchen because that would stand in stark contrast to what we feel cooking should be about: accessibility and flexibility.
-“Buy cheap vanilla beans here”, “the best bread flour is from…” and like comments will be quickly marked as spam.
+I steer very clear of product recommendations on this site, intentionally — this is about cooking, not shopping.
+I would never tell you that you need to use This Brand or That Farm to make a smitten kitchen because that would stand in stark contrast to what I feel cooking should be about: accessibility and flexibility.
+“Buy cheap vanilla beans here”, “the best bread flour is from…” and like comments will be quickly marked as the spam that they are.

 - Shamelessly plugging your own site or project.
 Trying to draw an audience to your site?
 Say something interesting.
 Add something unique the conversation and people will want to know where to hear more from you.
-“OMG love this.” takes up space but adds nothing to the conversation.
-“I’ve got more recipes like this on my site, come visit” is self-promotion, not a comment on a post.
-We’d much rather hear what you really have to say.
+“OMG love this.” takes up space but adds little color to the conversation.
+“I’ve got more recipes like this on my site, come visit” sounds like self-promotion, not recipe commentary.
+I’d so rather hear what you really have to say.